-It is with profound sadness that we mark the passing on July 18, 2020 of UT's longtime Geology Librarian, Dennis Trombatore.
-Dennis was the heart and soul of the Walter Geology Library since 1985, and continued to work tirelessly to serve the geosciences community at UT throughout his long illness.
-He was an irreplaceable resource and a fount of knowledge of geology information, and a much-respected figure in the community of geology librarians across the country.
-We will miss him greatly.
+Dennis Trombatore, UT's Geology Librarian for 35 years, passed away on July 18, 2020.
+Dennis was the heart and soul of the Walter Geology Library, and he continued to work tirelessly to serve the geosciences community at UT throughout his long illness.
+He was an irreplaceable resource and a fount of knowledge of geology information, who had a boundless enthusiasm for his work and a true dedication to the Jackson School.

-The origins of the Walter Geology Library, like those of many of the branch libraries at the University of Texas, are clouded by the decentralized nature of the early structure of the University.
-The Department of Geology (later Geological Sciences, now the Jackson School of Geosciences) began in 1888.
+The origins of the Walter Geology Library, like those of many of the branch libraries at the University of Texas, are clouded by the decentralized nature of the early University.
+The Department of Geology was created in 1888.
 Robert T. Hill was invited to Austin by the Regents to start a "School of Geology" with offices in Old Main, where, by 1901, Geology occupied the West end of the Third Floor.

-This condition sounds more extreme than it was, since in those days, the Departmental collections worked in cooperation with the University Library, and primarily served the needs of upper division undergraduate and graduate students and faculty, though even in the late 1920's and early 1930's, reports make note of outside users from industry, government and the law.
+This condition sounds more extreme than it was, since in those days, the departmental collections worked in cooperation with the University Library, and primarily served the needs of upper division undergraduate and graduate students and faculty, though even in the late 1920s and early 1930s, reports make note of outside users from industry, government and the law.
 Additionally, it appears that (most) purchasing and cataloging services were provided through the Library.
 One open question relates to the purchasing code for books, which seems to have been controlled by the Library for many years.
-Thus, the faculty would gather and determine what they wanted to have acquired, and in most cases, the Library would purchase the materials and provide cataloging for them.
-In summers, requests for materials from Geology would be handled by staff from the University Library (which, like faculty, also had keys), based on their records.
+Thus, the faculty would gather and determine what they wanted to acquire, and in most cases, the Library would purchase the materials and provide cataloging for them.
+In summers, requests for materials from Geology would be handled by staff from the University Library (which, like faculty, also had keys).

-There was very poor staffing and records coordination, however, and less security.
-Early reports are filled with laments of the missing or mislaid materials, poor condition of the shelving and record keeping, and inaccurate circulation or collection holdings information.
-Each Department made Library arrangements that were pleasing to the dominant faculty voices of the time, and not much is known about their decision making.
+Staffing was sparse, and there was even less security.
+Early reports are filled with laments of the missing materials, poor condition of the shelving and record keeping, and inaccurate circulation or collection holdings information.
+Each department made library policies that were pleasing to the dominant faculty voices of the time, and not much is known about their decision making.
 Faculty and graduate students had keys, and materials would come and go without much oversight.
 Faculty also generally had office collections, many of note, particularly among the paleontologists, and the whole atmosphere appears to have been both casual and frustrating.

-The first Geology Building was constructed under the chairmanship and supervision of Fred Bullard for $343,000 and was approximately 50,000 square feet.
-It was dedicated in the depths of the Depression in 1933, Greene Laroche & Dahl, architects.
-This attractive building, now named W. C. Hogg, and housing (among other things) the offices of the College of Natural Sciences, was designed with a terra cotta frieze around it and the legend "O Earth, What Changes Hast Thou Seen?".
-In discussions with Dr. Bullard around 1987, he described the process of laying out the drawings of vertebrate and invertebrate fossils, crystals, and other image panels for the Northwestern Terra Cotta Company in Denver.
-The panels, he claimed, cost $1.50 each, and he was sent to Denver to approve the molds and first products.
-He indicated to me that the rail shipping of the panels was more expensive than the art.
-During the depression, even these small fees seemed quite extravagant.
-When the "new" building was built in the mid-1960's, the faculty very much wanted to remove the frieze from Hogg and take it to the new building- it was even said that the rather stark rectangular repeats on that building were designed to accommodate the terra cotta panels, which would have been very odd looking indeed, had the effort succeeded.
+The first Geology Building was designed by Greene Laroche & Dahl and constructed under the chairmanship and supervision of Fred Bullard for $343,000 and was approximately 50,000 square feet.
+It was dedicated in the depths of the Depression in 1933.
+This attractive building, now named W. C. Hogg, and housing (among other things) the offices of the College of Natural Sciences, was designed with a terracotta frieze around it and the inscription "O Earth, What Changes Hast Thou Seen?".
+Dr. Bullard described the process of laying out the drawings of vertebrate and invertebrate fossils, crystals, and other image panels for the Northwestern Terra Cotta Company in Denver.
+The panels, he claimed, cost $1.50 each (shipping them to Austin by rail was actually the higher cost), and he was sent to Denver to approve the molds and first products.
+During the Depression, even these small costs seemed quite extravagant.
+When the new building was erected in the mid-1960s, the faculty wanted to remove the frieze from Hogg and take it to the new building - it was even said that the rather stark rectangular repeats on that building were designed to accommodate the terracotta panels.
+But the frieze remains on WCH.

-In any case, in what is now known as Hogg, the Library was in rooms 214 and 218 on the west end, with an area of about 1,750 square feet.
-The Alcalde from January, 1934 indicates the library has room for "25,000 volumes, although at present vthe department possesses only about half that number."
+The Library was in rooms 214 and 218 on the west end, with an area of about 1,750 square feet.
+The Alcalde from January 1934 indicates the library has room for "25,000 volumes, although at present the department possesses only about half that number."
 Users report the stacks were closed to undergraduates - others required stack passes - and all materials had to be paged.
 The librarian had no office.
-The reading room was seating only- no typewriters, so students had to sit quietly and take notes, and seating capacity is recalled as 20-35 people.
+The reading room was seating only - no typewriters, so students had to sit quietly and take notes, and seating capacity is recalled as 20-35 people.

 Geology Building B (left) and shell frieze (right)

-With the move of the department to the Geology Building in 1967, the library more than doubled to 10,000 square feet, with for the first time a dedicated space for the map collection.
-The building allowed the consolidation of the Bureau of Economic Geology, which took the 5th floor (B-5, later changed to 1-6), and the Library was on the third floor, room 302 A-D, at the West end of the building.
-Professor Clabaugh, the faculty member in charge of overseeing the design, repeated some of the more successful aspects of the old building- large auditorium classroom, library upstairs, etc., and added more shop and lab space, administrative areas for the Bureau staff, and larger and better faculty and graduate student space, but the building was rather industrial in its appearance.
+With the move of the department to the new Geology Building on the East Mall in 1967, the library more than doubled to 10,000 square feet, including a dedicated space for the map collection.
+The building allowed the consolidation of the Bureau of Economic Geology, which took the 5th floor (B-5, later changed to 1-6), and the Library was on the third floor, room 302 A-D, at the west end of the building.
+Professor Clabaugh, the faculty member in charge of overseeing the design, repeated some of the more successful aspects of the old building - large auditorium classroom, library upstairs, etc. - and added more shop and lab space, administrative areas for the Bureau staff, and larger and better faculty and graduate student space, but the building was rather industrial in its appearance.
 At this time, the library was still closed stacks.
 Graduate students could request a stacks pass and faculty were entitled to a stacks pass and a key.
-Keys were finally done away with in the early 1980's, when the opportunity to automate circulation led to tighter control of the collection.
-This collection had a large reading room on the East side of the building, with large windows, the map collection across the North wall, also with many windows, but the long, narrow space was not ideal for map cabinet layout.
-Thelma's comment was that the map collection looked rather "ratty" when laid out in the new space, but she was glad to get it better organized and stored.
+User keys were finally abolished in the early 1980s, when the automated circulation led to tighter control of the collection.
+This collection had a large reading room on the east side of the building, with large windows, the map collection across the north wall, also with many windows, but the long, narrow space was not ideal for map cabinet layout.
+Guion commented that the map collection looked rather "ratty" when laid out in the new space, but she was happy with the improved organization and storage.

 Geology Library stacks (left) and new Geology Building (right)